paragonie/paseto/docs/Rationale-V3-V4.md

 key in the PAE step for calculating signatures.
 The public key is always a compressed point (`0x02` or `0x03`, followed by the X coordinate, for a total of 49 bytes).

+We decided to use point compression in the construction of the tokens as a forcing function so that all PASETO implementations support compressed points (and don't just phone it in with PEM-encoded uncompressed points).

 [Ed25519, by design, does not suffer from this](https://eprint.iacr.org/2020/823), since Ed25519 already includes public key with the hash function when signing